FYT3RP4TIL/NewsClassify-N-Gram/README.md

 This model's performance suggests that the combination of text preprocessing and using 1-2 grams effectively captures the distinctive features of each news category, leading to accurate classification.

-The best performance was achieved using 1-2 grams with text preprocessing, reaching an accuracy of 0.86.

 ## 🚀 Future Improvements

 - Experiment with other classification algorithms (e.g., SVM, Random Forest)